 Our sense for this year is that, although a heightened sensitivity to cleaning will still be necessary, homeowners are not going to the same Herculean efforts with linens, removing all extra pillows, games, magazines, etc., as many did last summer.
 The virus is significantly more likely to be spread from person to person rather than by touching a surface.
 And by summer, most adults will be vaccinated.

-The important thing, though, is to communicate with your guests.
-Allow them to get excited about their visit in your home without anxieties about their safety.
+The important thing is to communicate with your guests.
+Let them know you take their health and happiness seriously, allowing them to get excited about their visit in your home without anxieties about their safety.